rbair23/W3C-Work/Oracle IoT Cloud Service - Event Model.md

 ## Exposed devices

-The Oracle IoT Cloud service also provides a flexible integration mechanism for integrating with other off-the-shelf enterprise systems.
-Supported systems include Storage Cloud Service, Business Integration Cloud Service, Big Data Cloud Service, Mobile Cloud Service and others.
+The Oracle IoT Cloud service also provides a dedicated integration mechanisms for integrating with other off-the-shelf enterprise systems.
+Supported systems include Storage Cloud Service, Business Integration Cloud Service, Big Data Cloud Service, Mobile Cloud Service and others, which can be used to integrate the IoT devices and messages with enterprise applications.

 An overview of the various integratable cloud services can be seen at: https://docs.oracle.com/en/cloud/paas/iot-cloud/iotgs/integrating-external-services.html

-The IoT Cloud service also provides a generic mechanism for sending events (messages) to other cloud services via the WebHook mechanism, which will be used by WoT compliant devices.
+The IoT Cloud service also provides a *generic integration mechanism* for sending events (messages) to other cloud services via the WebHook mechanism, which will be used by WoT compliant devices.

 This mechanism is called "Enterprise Integrations".
 It establishes a client/server connection between the Oracle IoT Cloud Service (Client role) with a (HTTP) server in the target service.
 An application registeres a HTTP(s) callback and receives device messages via a  POST HTTP request, with the request payload containing the device message data in JSON format.